MinchinWeb/blog.minchin.ca/content/20220430-static-comments-211-released.md

 ## Upgrading (from the Pelican Comment System)

-Upgrading from the *Pelican Comment System* should be seemless, and show be as simple as uninstalling the *Pelican Comment System* (and removing it from your `pelicanconf.py`) and installing *Static Comments*.
+Upgrading from the *Pelican Comment System* should be seemless, and should be as simple as uninstalling the *Pelican Comment System* (and removing it from your `pelicanconf.py`) and installing *Static Comments*.

 ~~~sh
 pip uninstall pelican-comment-system